MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/services-in-places.md

 In Microsoft Places apps admins can add services that appear in the Explore tab within Places (for more information, see [Introducing Microsoft Places: Turn your spaces into places](https://www.microsoft.com/en-us/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/)).
 These services can be added per building to provide employees with all the services that each building offers (for more information, see [Quick setup of buildings and floors](get-started/quick-setup-buildings-floors.md)).

 For example, a building might have a cafeteria where employees can order food online.
 Admins have the ability of showing employees a link to another website that may show the cafeteria menu or an app that employees should use to order food online.
-The following is an example of how services (both links and apps) might appear.
+The following page is an example of how services (both links and apps) might appear.

 :::image type="content" source="./media/services-in-places/services-in-places-with-links.png" alt-text="screenshot showing available services, including parking, tech support, dining, and facility request.":::